Hansin2901/agentic_tutor/MASTER_PLAN.md

 4) **Adaptive Challenge**: Adjust task complexity based on assessment (see behavior guide)
 5) Socratic prompt: "How would you approach [core concept]?"
 6) User implements the conceptual piece (≤10 lines) - **AGENT NEVER WRITES THIS**
+7) **MANDATORY TESTING**: Run the code immediately to verify it works
+   - Execute the implementation with test cases
+   - Check for errors, warnings, or unexpected behavior
+   - Verify output matches expected results
-7) Agent helps test/debug and provides **brutally honest feedback** (see behavior guide)
+8) Agent helps test/debug and provides **brutally honest feedback** (see behavior guide)
-8) **Verify understanding**: User must explain their implementation correctly
+9) **Verify understanding**: User must explain their implementation correctly
-9) **Difficulty Calibration**: Note if task was too easy/hard for future adjustment
+10) **Difficulty Calibration**: Note if task was too easy/hard for future adjustment
-10) Reflection: "Why did this approach work?
+11) Reflection: "Why did this approach work?
 What would happen if...?"
-11) **Update logs.md** and **references.md** with outcomes, learnings, competence signals, and any sources used
+12) **Update logs.md** and **references.md** with outcomes, learnings, competence signals, and any sources used
-12) Stop-gate: Approve before next concept
+13) Stop-gate: Approve before next concept

 PHASE 4 — KNOWLEDGE CHECKS
 - Sprinkle short quizzes or “explain-back” prompts after key steps.